 With the fast pace of technological change, every business is trying to transform digitally.
 In light of having a hybrid integration, the system empowers the practice of digitalization proficiently.
-Therefore, conducting a hybrid integration system such as ERP integration means synchronizing all of the current business systems bring businesses the opportunity to turn their data into actionable insights.
-This allowing them to make better decisions faster.
+Therefore, conducting a hybrid integration system such as ERP integration means synchronizing the current business systems, allowing businesses to turn their data into actionable insights.
+This allows them to make better decisions faster.

-In 2019, the survey made by Statista did on implementing integration in global organizations shows that most enterprises have a high evaluation and are ready to count on.
-The specific result revealed that 69 percent of respondents reported to be using edge in conjunction with their cloud systems.
-Another 29 percent of respondents reported being planning to integrate their edge and cloud technologies in the near future.
+In 2019, the survey made by Statista on implementing integration in global organizations showed that most enterprises have a high evaluation and are ready to count on.
+The specific result revealed that “69 percent of respondents reported using Edge in conjunction with their cloud systems.”
+Another 29 percent of respondents reported planning to integrate their edge and cloud technologies shortly.
 Thus, it is not overstated that digitalization must go hand-in-hand with integration.

 What is ERP Integration?

 Before delving into ERP integration, you might want to know What is ERP.
 ERP (Enterprise Resource Planning) is enterprise resource planning software.
-This system allows access to shared internal data to manage the companys entire operation.
+This system allows access to shared internal data to manage the company’s operation.

-ERP integration is the process of connecting ERP systems with other software and software.
+ERP integration is connecting ERP systems with other software and systems.
 Implementing the best ERP system integration aims to streamline business information and workflow into a unified system from distinct sources.

-Why ERP Integration is a Must-Have for Businesses?
+Why is ERP integration a Must-Have for Businesses?

-If the business uses more than one business system such as CRM, POS,… it is tough to manage all the data from discrete sources.
+If the business uses more than one business system, such as CRM, or POS, it is tough to manage all the data from discrete sources.
 ERP integration mitigates exporting and importing data from one system to another.
-It automatically transfers data across two or more systems in order to gather everything in one.
-Which helps remove manual errors and improve the data overview.
+It automatically transfers data across two or more systems to gather everything into one, which helps remove manual errors and improve the data overview.

-Benefit of ERP Integration is to allow businesses to expand the functionality.
-That is not currently existing in their ERP system.
-For example, the ERP system may not include advanced logistic features; an integration practice between the ERP system with logistic management software will broaden the capabilities of an ERP system and create a favorable condition for business owners to manage effectively.
+Benefit of ERP Integration is that it allows businesses to expand their functionality.
+That does not currently exist in their ERP system.
+For example, the ERP system may not include advanced logistic features; an integration practice between the ERP system and logistics management software will broaden the capabilities of the ERP system and create a favorable environment for business owners to manage effectively.